protz/dagstuhl-rust-2025/2-Proposal.md

         * Prototypes of novel analyses
         * Larger benchmarking suite and proof ladder for different tools

+PM: I the afternoon of day 3 realistic?

     Difference to other Dagstuhl Seminars within related topics, in particular those within the same topic